hpde/NSF/README.md

 # How to Use This Repository

-If you are a consumer of the metadata simple clone the repostory
+If you are a consumer of the metadata simply clone the repostory with:

 ````
 git clone -b master --single-branch --depth=1 https://github.com/hpde/NSF